nlxai/chat-sdk/packages/core/README.md

 });
 ```

-> IMPORTANT: the wrapped promise will resolve the first bot response, and therefore subsequent responses are ignored.
-Use this pattern only if you know that there is a single response (currently this is a fairly safe assumption for bots working over HTTP).
+> IMPORTANT: the wrapped promise will resolve with the first available bot response - subsequent, asynchronously arriving responses are ignored.
+Use this pattern only if you know that there is a single response.
+This is currently a reasonably safe assumption for bots working over HTTP.

 ## Contributing